robwoodford/SEC-Card-Game/how_to_use_cards.md

 ---
-title: How to Use the Cards
+title: How to use the Cards
 layout: plain
 nav_order: 4
 has_children: true